B.S. in ECE

 Flexibility

-To provide an environment that allows each student the opportunity to maximize their potential by providing the flexibility to pursue their interests and academic strengths and to thereby encourage flexibility in their thinking about their career.
+To provide an environment that allows each student to maximize their potential by giving them the flexibility to pursue their interests and academic strengths, thereby encouraging flexibility in their career thinking.

 Teamwork

-To ensure that our students are able to work successfully in multidisciplinary teams with individuals whose expertise may span electrical and computer engineering, other engineering disciplines or beyond engineering (such as social sciences, public policy, etc.).
+To ensure our students are able to work successfully in multidisciplinary teams with individuals whose expertise may span electrical and computer engineering, other engineering disciplines, or beyond engineering (social sciences, public policy, etc.).

 Strategic thinking